filski95/stock_app_django/README.md

 If next user types in MANU1 by mistake, or MAN1 etc. they will be provided with a name sugestion.

 For the system to work it is necessary to use "Load Stock Suggestion" button on the page -> admin only.
-This is because the Trie is being created upon running a function and is not stored in db directly (data read off db each call.)
+This is because the Trie is being created upon running a function and is not stored in db directly (data reads off db each call.)